Free range eggs

 Actually the very best of cage-free eggs is the joy of watching our three year old grandson hunting for the nests in the sweet potatoes.

-First thing in the morning, and again when he gets home from play school the first thing he asks for is a visit to the hens.
-It's the joy known only to grandparents who have the privilege of helping to rear the little people, and introducing them to a richer life.
+Early in the morning and again when he gets home from play-school the first thing he asks for is a visit to the hens.
+It's the joy known only to grandparents who have the privilege of helping to rear the little people; and introducing them to a richer life.

 The arrival of our new handsome cockerel was also the very best introduction to sex education; why can't he lay eggs was the first question.

-Imagine the size of his eyes the day we found this nest; they had been ferreting away their eggs unbeknown to us.
+Imagine the size of the lad's eyes the day he found this nest; they had been ferreting away their eggs unbeknown to us.

 A hidden nest with 19 eggs.